-The Robert Jenkins, Jr. Assisted Living/Domiciliary Home is a 150-bed Assisted Living Facility (ALF) that provides a special combination of housing, personalized supportive services, and incidental medical care to eligible veterans.
+The Robert Jenkins, Jr. Assisted Living/Domiciliary Home is a 149-bed Assisted Living Facility (ALF) that provides a special combination of housing, personalized supportive services, and incidental medical care to eligible veterans.
 Domiciliary care is provided to veterans discharged under honorable conditions.
 Veterans admitted must be residents of Florida for one year prior to admission and be in need of ALF care.
-Current admissions information is available through the office of the Home Administrator, County Veteran Service Office, or any of the FDVA offices listed.